dibsy/Recipies-Of-A-Jenkins-Hacker/privesc/README.md

-## Give extra permissions to user by modifying the config file
+## Give extra permissions to user by modifying the config.xml file